Main Content

 Face transparency, specified as one of these values:

-• Scalar in range [0,1] — Use uniform transparency across all the faces.
-A value of 1 is fully opaque and 0 is completely transparent.
+• Scalar in the range [0, 1] — Use uniform transparency across all the faces.
+A value of 1 is opaque and a value of 0 is completely transparent.
 Values between 0 and 1 are semitransparent.

 RGB triplets and hexadecimal color codes are useful for specifying custom colors.